easyfeedback/RCL/.changeset/curly-pans-watch.md

 '@easyfeedback/create-component': patch
 ---

-Fix yarn workspace version at publishing
+Fix the files which should be outputted at publish